-- The app can be utilised for steps 3-4 with calendar integration enabled or skip to step 5.
+- The app can be utilized for steps 3-4 with calendar integration enabled or skip to step 5.
 The employee views upcoming appointments and clicks “en-route” when they’re ready to travel to the appointment.

-Travelling to the patient’s home (job site)
+Traveling to the patient’s home (job site)

 - The app links to Google Maps and Apple Maps to provide GPS navigation to the patient’s home, meanwhile, their manager receives a real-time view of the lone worker’s movements.

 - The lone worker arrives and sets a safety boundary, allowing them to safely transit to/from their arrival location (e.g. parking spot) and the patient’s home.

 - The SHEQSY lone worker app can prompt the lone worker with a pre-start form that aligns with the working alone procedure and/or ask activity-specific questions.